GatevEH/Card-Recommender/README.md

 # Card-Recommender

 This is a card recommender for the game Yu-Gi-Oh.
-It is written in entirely in Python and uses a databse connection to MySQL to retireve all the crads.
+It is written entirely in Python and uses the requests library to access an API that contains all card data and storest it in a json file.
-A card has several characteristics:
-- attribute
-- race
-- description
-- attack
-- defense
-- level

-This recommender checks the description of a card for keywords and shows a list of all cards that fit the description.
+It allows you to search for cards by keywords and shows similar cards and details about card versions available on the market.